-[GUIDANCE ON GOOD PRACTICES FOR DESK ASSESSMENT FOR COMPLIANCE WITH GMP AND GLP FOR MARKETING AUTHORISATION OF PHARMACEUTICAL PRODUCTS]
+GUIDANCE ON GOOD PRACTICES FOR DESK ASSESSMENT FOR COMPLIANCE WITH GMP AND GLP FOR MARKETING AUTHORISATION OF PHARMACEUTICAL PRODUCTS

-SEPTEMBER, 2022
+JANUARY, 2023

 FOREWORD

 Rwanda Food and Drugs Authority (Rwanda FDA) is a regulatory body established by the Law no 003/2018 of 09/02/2018 determining its mission, organization and functioning.
 One of its main powers is to formulate regulations and guidelines for regulating the manufacture of Pharmaceutical products to ensure that they comply with quality standards required for Good Manufacturing Practices (GMP).